hybridgroup/cylon-audio/README.markdown

       console.log('Playing this nice tune: "' + song + '"');
     });

-    // You can also pass a string with a full or relative path here, my.audio.play('./audio_samples/audio-sample.mp3');
+    // You can pass a string with a full or relative path here, my.audio.play('./audio_samples/audio-sample.mp3');
   }
 }).start();